Brief description for post 1-matrix.

 What is a matrix?

-What are the matrices? the matrix is a rectangular array of numbers bounded by the brackets.
+What are the matrices? the first definition of the matrix, the matrix is a rectangular array of numbers bounded by brackets.

 If we have, for instance, two intersecting lines.
 The first line is represented by the equation x+2y=+3, while the second line is represented by the equation x-y=-3.